 For any key in dict that is also a field to store tags the method retrieves the corresponding value from dict and updates the MediaFile.
 If a key has the value None, the corresponding property is deleted from the MediaFile.

 '''

 class beets.mediafile.MediaField(styles, kwargs)

 '''

 A descriptor providing access to a particular (abstract) metadata field.

 '''

 init(styles, kwargs)

-Creates a new MediaField.

 '''